DUNE/dune-justin/docs/justin-fetch-logs.man_page.md

            This command is more efficient than the justin fetch-logs subcommand since the logs.tgz file comes directly from the storage where it was uploaded by the job.
 However, it requires that you have an X.509 proxy that Rucio can use to fetch the file.
+(You should use rucio whoami to check that you can access Rucio if you run into problems.)

     OPTIONS